TheShadow29/awesome-grounding/README.md

 # Awesome Visual Grounding
 A curated list of research papers in grounding.
 Link to the code if available is also present.

 Visual grounding task refers to localizing an object given a query or a sentence.
+It is also sometimes called referring expression comprehension.
+Referring expression is basically uniquely identifying the object in question.
+I have not included papers which do only referring expression generation, however if they also do the comprehension (or only comprehension) they have been included.

+Video Grounding is work in progress.
+Should be completed sometime end of November.

-It is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).
+This task is somewhat related to Visual Question Answering so this repository might also help [https://github.com/JamesChuanggg/awesome-vqa](https://github.com/JamesChuanggg/awesome-vqa).

 ## Contributing
 Feel free to contact me [theshadow29.github.io](theshadow29.github.io) or open an issue or submit a pull request.